-I’ve been writing comedy and performing for over 30 years.
+I’ve been writing comedy for over 40 years.
 Few subjects are off limits to me because as we laugh about it, the pain chips away.
 After Jimmy, my high school sweetheart and husband for 33 years died in 2006 I did what came natural to me.
-I wrote about it in my memoir POOR WIDOW ME: Feeling & Dealing & Finding the Funny Along the Way (available on Amazon) and then spoke about it in seminars and workshops.
+I wrote about it and then spoke about it.

-Humor is healing.
-Time and time again I’ve watched people enter my seminars and workshops stiff and stressed and they leave relaxed and hopeful, like they just breathed in fresh air.
+Time and time again I watched people enter my seminars and workshops stiff and stressed and they leave relaxed and hopeful, like they just breathed in fresh air.

-My humorous essays have been published in The New York Times, Newsday, the Hartford Courant, and dozens of weekly publications, including the Pathfinder, Queens Tribune, Fire Island Tide.
+My comic essays have been published in The New York Times, Newsday, the Hartford Courant, and dozens of weekly publications, including the Pathfinder, Queens Tribune, Fire Island Tide.
 I contributed to and wrote the foreword to Grief Diaries.

 To celebrate the 25th anniversary of The Gong Show I performed at the Lighthouse as Peggy Da Pigeon where legend Chuck Barris proclaimed, “You’re my kind of act.”
 I’m still not sure if this is a good thing…

-I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan with my Morkie, Tony Baloney and after he passed away at twelve years old, now with Frankie, my Havanese.
+I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan at first with my Morkie, Tony Baloney and after he passed away at twelve years old, now with Frankie, my Havanese.
 My boyfriend, Mickey, is with us each summer.